Tanin69/AgriFieldGenerator/README.md

 # AgriFieldGenerator

-AgriFieldGenerator is a Python application that generates agricultural field data based on various parameters.
+AFG is a python application that allows you to generate large agricultural landscapes for Bohemia's Enfusion engine with little effort.
+It is based on Voronoi tessellation.

 1. [Dependencies](#dependencies)
 2. [Installation](#installation)